sarthakkjha/Taskflow/README.md

 Tracking job applications is a mess.
 Spreadsheets are boring, and existing tools are too complex.

 I built **TaskFlow** to organize the chaos of the job hunt.
-It helps you track applications, manage to-do lists, and get reminders—all in one place.
+It helps you track applications, manage to-do lists, and get reminders, all in one place.

 ## Why I Built This

 I needed a way to visualize my application progress without drowning in tabs.
-I also wanted to learn how to build a robust full-stack system that handles real-world scenarios like background background jobs and caching.
+I also wanted to learn how to build a robust full stack system that handles real world scenarios like background jobs and caching.

 ## Tech Stack